7 B2B Buying Committee Frameworks

 2. Influence Network Mapping (The Starr Conspiracy)

 A relationship visualization framework that identifies formal and informal power structures within the buying committee to prioritize engagement sequences.
-Security review runs on a different clock than finance approval, so you map separate influence paths and force alignment at procurement.
+Security review runs on a different clock than finance approval.
+Map separate influence paths early, then force alignment at procurement before it forces itself.

 Components: